austinpapritz/Pierre-Bakery-Distribution/README.md

 ## Setup/Installation Requirements

-* _If there's no deployable site do the following"_
+_If there's no deployable site do the following:_
 * _`Download ZIP` by clicking on the big green `Code` button._
 * _Extract the ZIP file._
 * _Open the project folder in your favorite code editor (e.g., VS Code, Xcode, Atom)._